AwesomeGaryOMG/VGP-GG-Assignment-2/README.md

-main is what will be submitted so it ok to code in different branches
+main branch is what will be submitted so it ok to code in different branches